hellowhirl/java-basics/README.md

 - When we run a program from InteliJ all these steps are hidden from us

 "Programming and problem sovling is all about trade offs""

+## Clean Coding

+Ideally our methods should be between 5 - 10 lines of code (no more than 20)

+- Extracting methods: group related code together
+- Reptiitve pattersn: refactor